fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik, will anyone thank you if you fix things?

 > Hey Fredrik, what gets the job done in programming?
 Is it a persistence, knowledge, communication...
 A combination of some skills?

 > Hi Fredrik, sometime in the future  i would like ur opinions about courses ON Udemy in terms of how they help you to  learn programming if you are a fresher or a junior developer ?
 Let's say i want to learn something about React, should i self learn it by reading its website documentation or i buy a Udemy course on React ?
 It it a bad habit for you to rely mostly on courses  on udemy like for your study.